raphaelsty/cherche/docs/api/compose/Pipeline.md

 - **models** (*list*)

-    List of models to use in the pipeline.
+    List of models of the pipeline.